coleslawbrakers/www.colefamily.page-src/content/posts/2020-06-20/joseph.md

 ![ezri_horses](ezri_horses.jpg)

-Our first month, we were almost the only ones in the RV park, but after that we got some lovely neighbors who we had a lot of fun talking with, Anna and Joanne (from 6 feet of course!).
+Our first month, we were almost the only ones in the RV park, but after that we got some lovely neighbors who we had a lot of fun talking with, Anna and Jeanne (from 6 feet of course!).
 We have missed having close connections while on the road, and it was so nice to make some friends.
 They also gave me an awesome haircut as a parting gift, which I'm really enjoying.

 ![anna_joanne](anna_joanne.jpg)